Primary election: Types of party primaries

 In the United States, further types can be differentiated:

 Closed primary

 In a "closed primary", people may vote in a party's primary only if they are registered members of that party prior to election day.
 Independents cannot participate.
 Because some political parties name themselves independent, the terms "non-partisan" or "unaffiliated" often replace "independent" when referring to those who are not affiliated with a political party.
-As of 2016, thirteen states and the District of Columbia used closed primaries.
+As of 2026, thirteen states require elections to have closed primaries while in 4 states both parties voluntary use closed primaries, and in 6 states only the Republican party uses closed primaries.

 Semi-closed or semi-open

 In a "semi-closed primary", as in closed primaries, registered party members can vote only in their own party's primary.
 Semi-closed systems, however, allow unaffiliated voters to choose a party to participate in as well.
 Depending on the state, independents either make their choice of party primary privately, inside the voting booth, or publicly, by registering with any party on Election Day.

 Sixteen states – Alaska, Arizona, California, Colorado, Illinois, Iowa, Kansas, Maine, New Hampshire, New Jersey, North Carolina, Ohio, Oregon, Rhode Island, Utah, and West Virginia – have semi-closed primaries that allow voters to register or change party preference on election day.
 Massachusetts allows unenrolled voters or members of minor parties to vote in the primary of either major party, but registration or party changes must be done no fewer than 20 days prior to the primary.